Last updated on August 9th, 2022 at 06:00 pm

 Water can be especially dangerous if unsecured electrical components are present.
 That means making sure wires, lamps, breakers, or other electrical appliances are free from the water prior to your ice machine service appointment.
 If electricity manages to ground itself through a water puddle, a person could be shocked or electrocuted.

 Finally, make sure your ice machine is free of dangerous chemicals and waste.
-Technicians often have the challenge of moving around in small areas.
-If hazardous chemicals are not in a secure place, they run the risk of being knocked over, which can be dangerous to anyone working around them.
+Ice machine technicians often have the challenge of moving around in small areas.
+If hazardous chemicals used for disinfecting or sanitizing are not in a secure place, they run the risk of being knocked over, which can be dangerous to anyone working around them.

-With an Easy Ice subscription, you’ll have access to 24/7 support, experienced technicians, and repairs and service covered under a low monthly fee.
+With an Easy Ice subscription, you’ll have access to 24/7 support and the most experienced ice machine technicians in the nation.
+A subscription also includes ice machine repairs and service for a low monthly fee.
 There’s no better way to ensure you and your customers have a reliable supply of ice!